gregr/ina/nscheme/README.md

 ```

 Multi-value continuation:
-- Used for the general case of `call-with-values`
+- Used for the general case of `apply/values`
 ```
 L.multi: jump L.rest
 L.single: argc := 1
 L.rest: ...
 ```

-The general case of `(call-with-values values-thunk callee)` installs a multi-value continuation
+The general case of `(apply/values callee values-producer)` installs a multi-value continuation
 that dispatches to `callee`.
 The return convention places return values the same way that the
 calling convention places arguments, so this dispatch should be straightforward.